Sillen00/Sillen00/README.md

 - 💞️ I’m looking to collaborate on above interest topics :D

 - 📫 How to reach me: Mail: sillen.00@hotmail.com
-- Feel free to messege me on Github :D
+- Feel free to messege me on Github (and challange me for a ping pong match!) :D